ror-community/ror-site/content/blog/2023-02-13-ror-turns-four.md

 Four years ago, ROR was first [introduced to the world](/blog/2019-02-10-announcing-first-ror-prototype) at an open community meeting the day before PIDapalooza.

 Since then, we have continued to celebrate ROR's anniversary every year with a big public event to bring together the broad network of ROR users and supporters and reinforce ROR's commitment to developing open, sustainable, community-driven infrastructure.
-In previous blog posts, we've shared recaps of the [2020](/blog/2020-02-10-ror-ing-in-portugal), [2021](/blog/2021-02-03-ror-annual-meeting), and [2022](/blog/2022-02-14-new-year-at-ror) meetings).
+(In previous blog posts, we've shared recaps of the [2020](/blog/2020-02-10-ror-ing-in-portugal), [2021](/blog/2021-02-03-ror-annual-meeting), and [2022](/blog/2022-02-14-new-year-at-ror) meetings.)

 For the 2023 annual meeting, we celebrated four years of ROR with four exciting virtual sessions attended by hundreds of participants from around the world.